somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 == Upgrade Notice ==

-= 1.4.2 =
+= 1.4.3 =
-Declared support for WooCommerce 4.2.
+Declared support for WooCommerce 4.5 and WordPress 5.5.